 Tungsten foil is an extremely thin form of tungsten sheet, which is a flattened form of tungsten metal.
-Tungsten foils are produced for applications such as aerospace, scientific research, microprocessors, satellites, coatings and others.
-Tungsten foil is so thin that it may be embedded in glass, other metals and laminates.
+Tungsten foils are produced for applications such as aerospace, scientific research, microprocessors, satellites, coatings, and others.
+Tungsten foil is so thin that it may be embedded in glass, other metals, and laminates.

 Mined tungsten ore is ground into a powder that is typically molded into a bar shape, which can then be cold or hot-rolled into flat sheets, and further flattened into tungsten foils.
 This process incorporates a vacuum annealing furnace, which is an important tool used for the heating and cooling process that strengthens the tungsten.
-Further equipment used when processing tungsten for tungsten foils include various types of mills, straighteners, hydraulic plate shears, water jets and pressing machines.
+Further equipment used when processing tungsten for tungsten foils includes various types of mills, straighteners, hydraulic plate shears, water jets, and pressing machines.
 Sintering is a significant and necessary aspect of the processing of tungsten bars, which are what tungsten foils are developed from.
 The tungsten bar is rolled through a press, which compresses the tungsten with great pressure, consolidating the tungsten particles.
 The result is a thin foil of tungsten, which is fragile and bends under its own weight.
 The foil may be rolled down to a thickness of only 0.001 inches and can vary in width.
 Tungsten foil normally comes in sheet or coil form, depending on its thickness.
-Tungsten foils can have a variety of finishes, but most commonly have a similar appearance to that of steel.
+Tungsten foils can have a variety of finishes but most commonly have a similar appearance to that of steel.

-Tungsten Foil - Metalmen
+Applications of Tungsten Foil